tamdaz/crygen/README.md

 This library can be used to save time.
 In particular, the frameworks have features for generating code more easily, without having to rewrite everything by hand.
-For example, frameworks such as Adonis, Laravel and Symfony include features for generating classes.

-_Check out the references : https://crystal-lang.org/reference/1.15/syntax_and_semantics/index.html_
+_Check out the references : https://crystal-lang.org/reference/1.16/syntax_and_semantics/index.html_

 If there's something missing from the todo, don't hesitate to add it.